Paul Robeson: 1923–1927: Harlem Renaissance

-Lawrence Benjamin Brown, who had become renowned while touring as a pianist with gospel singer Roland Hayes, chanced upon Robeson in Harlem.
+Lawrence Benjamin Brown, a renowned pianist who toured with gospel singer Roland Hayes, chanced upon Robeson in Harlem.
 The two ad-libbed a set of spirituals, with Robeson as lead and Brown as accompanist.
 This so enthralled them that they booked Provincetown Playhouse for a concert.
 The pair's rendition of African-American folk songs and spirituals was captivating, and Victor Records signed Robeson to a contract in September 1925.

-The Robesons went to London for a revival of The Emperor Jones, before spending the rest of the fall on holiday on the French Riviera, socializing with Gertrude Stein and Claude McKay.
+The Robesons went to London for a revival of The Emperor Jones before spending the rest of the fall on holiday on the French Riviera, socializing with Gertrude Stein and Claude McKay.
 Robeson and Brown performed a series of concert tours in America from January 1926 until May 1927.

 During a hiatus in New York, Robeson learned that Essie was several months pregnant.
 Paul Robeson Jr. was born in November 1927 in New York, while Robeson and Brown toured Europe.
 Essie experienced complications from the birth, and by mid-December, her health had deteriorated dramatically.
 Ignoring Essie's objections, her mother wired Robeson and he immediately returned to her bedside.
 Essie completely recovered after a few months.

-Robeson's marriage was continually under strain during this period due to his extramarital affairs with Freda Diamond, actresses Fredi Washington and Peggy Ashcroft.
-Other affairs affecting their relationship were those with actresses Fredi Washington and Peggy Ashcroft.
-Robeson's long-term relationship with Yolanda Jackson nearly ended the marriage, with Eslanda agreeing to a divorce but later agreeing to reconcile.